Columbia, South Carolina: Parks and recreation

 Memorial Park is a 4 acre tract of land in the Congaree Vista between Main Street and the river.
 The property is bordered by Hampton, Gadsden, Washington, and Wayne Streets and is one block south of Finlay Park.
-This park was created to serve as a memorial to those who served their country and presently has monuments honoring the USS Columbia warship and those that served with her during World War II, the China-Burma-India Theater Veterans of WWII, casualties of the Pearl Harbor attack of December 7, 1941, who were from South Carolina, Holocaust survivors who live in South Carolina as well as concentration camp liberators from South Carolina, and the State Vietnam War Veterans.
+This park was created to serve as a memorial to those who served their country and presently has monuments honoring the USS Columbia (CL-56) warship and those that served with her during World War II, the China-Burma-India Theater Veterans of WWII, casualties of the December 7, 1941 attack on Pearl Harbor, who were from South Carolina, Holocaust survivors who live in South Carolina as well as concentration camp liberators from South Carolina, and the State Vietnam War Veterans.
 The park was dedicated in November 1986 along with the unveiling of the South Carolina Vietnam Monument.
 In June 2000, the Korean War Memorial was dedicated at Memorial Park.
 In November 2014, Columbia native and resident of Boston, Henry Crede, gave a bronze statue and plaza in the park dedicated to his WWII comrades who served in the Navy from South Carolina.